-All of this to signify the awakening of various positive emotions, moods and appetites among beings everywhere — human and divine alike — with the increasing anticipation of Spring.
+All of this was to signify the awakening of various positive emotions, moods, and appetites among beings everywhere — human and divine alike — with the increasing anticipation of Spring.

 The ode takes a somber turn in the next few lines as Horace reminds his friend that, even with Spring and all the gaiety and fun it brings, Death continues to stalk us all — rich or poor — and we will never know when it will knock on our doors.
 So he tells his friend (I love this address, “O good-looking, fortunate Sestius”, don’t you?) to not worry too much about such a future, where the only certainty, no matter how much money you have, is that final abode, “Pluto’s shadowy house”.
 And, when that time comes upon us, none of the usual cares or blessings of this world will matter.
 In Sestius’ case, it appears that these cares, in addition to the financial ones Horace referred to earlier, have taken the form of whether he will be made Lord of a particular feast (which, in those times, signified one’s place in society) or whether he will find love with the right woman.